busenaz-code-learner/AI-Controlled-3D-Modelled-Robotic-Arm/README.md

 ## AI-Controlled-3D-Modelled-Robotic-Arm
+Brief Information:
+This is a robotic arm which basically mimics your hand movement by detecting your computer camera.

 In this project, I used KL25z Board to controlled my servos and OpenCv to detect my hand movements.
 Also for communication between the phyton and the C language, I used Arduino as a tool.